-In 1768, the intrepid explorer and navigator, Captain James Cook, set sail on his first voyage on board HMS Endeavour.
+In 1768, the intrepid explorer and first class Navigator, Captain James Cook, set sail on his first voyage of discovery…

 Successfully commanding his able crew past the unpredictable waters of Cape Horn and on-wards to the South Pacific island of Tahiti, Cook continued his exploration of the new world by circumnavigating and mapping the uncharted coastline of New Zealand.
 Sailing beyond the edge of the map to claim Australia for the British Crown.
 The rest, as they say… is history.

-To mark the 250th Anniversary of the beginning of this landmark voyage, we have created a fitting homage to Cook’s First Voyage and his discovery of new horizons – with our flagship gin…
+To mark the 250th Anniversary of the beginning of this landmark journey, we have created a fitting homage to Cook’s First Voyage and his discovery of new horizons – with our flagship gin…

 GIN & TONIC

 The Original Cocktail

 The Sailors Friend….
 Simple and effective, this refreshing little tipple was first created in the 19th Century for medicinal purposes, to prevent Royal Navy sailors contracting scurvy during long voyages at sea.
 Adding fresh lime to gin ensured the daily ration of Vitamin C was consumed.

 A good tot of gin, A splash of lime juice and with a sweet syrup added in modern times… this classic cocktail was born!